weavejester/cljfmt/README.md

 bang)                                bang)
 ```

-... two args `bar baz` on the same line as `foo` breaks the threshold of `1` so
+Two args `bar baz` on the same line as `foo` breaks the threshold of
-we get first argument aligned indentation:
+`1` so we get first argument aligned indentation:

 ```clojure
 (foo bar baz   == formats to =>    (foo bar baz